Gironde Cycle Tour: Stage 5 – Bazas to Saint-Symphorien (temporarily closed) to Bazas

 Bienvenue dans le Parc Naturel Régional des Landes de Gascogne !
 Ce petit village est plein de charme.
 N'hésitez pas à tourner à droite pour aller admirer l’église qui vaut vraiment le détour.Etape 4

-The railway network in the area has disappeared, so you can enjoy the cycle path that has replaced the old track.
-The workshops where the trains were repaired still exist: you can see the building, but it is not yet open to visitors.
-You can, however, enjoy the grounds of the Chalet Mauriac: this was the famous writer's holiday home.
-In the park, one of the works in the Forêt d'Art Contemporain.We're particularly fond of the Cercle des Ouvriers: a community bar offering meals and evening events.
-It's well worth resigning yourself to this lively stopover!
+The railway network in the area has been dismantled, allowing you to enjoy the cycle path that has replaced the old track.
+Incidentally, the workshops where trains used to be repaired are still there: you can see the building, but it is not yet open to visitors.
+You can, however, enjoy the grounds of Chalet Mauriac: this was the famous writer’s holiday home.
+In the grounds, you’ll find one of the works from the Contemporary Art Forest.We particularly love the Cercle des Ouvriers: a community-run bar offering meals and evening events.
+It’s well worth stopping off for a stopover full of fun!

 Files